 - Pour the clabbered milk into a heavy-bottomed pot and place it over low heat.

 - Warm the milk slowly, stirring frequently with a slotted spoon, until it reaches between 100 and 110°F (38 - 43°C).
-Be careful not to heat the milk to a higher temperature because the beneficial enzymes and bacteria begin to die.
+Be careful not to heat the milk to a higher temperature because the beneficial enzymes and bacteria begin to die, and the resulting product will be rubbery.

 - As the milk warms, curds will begin to separate from the whey and form cottage cheese.
 Stir gently so as not to disturb the curd too much.